MohannadHosam/Nawy_task/README.md

     CMD npm start
     ```

-2. Build the Docker image.
+2. Build the Docker image (for example, choose any name for the tagging part).

     ```bash
     docker build -t simple-web-app .